Skip to content

 LeftRight

-Anduril's Arsenal-1 manufacturing facility in Columbus, Ohio will begin production months ahead of its announced July 2026 opening.
-The 5-million-square-foot plant on a 500-acre site near Rickenbacker International Airport is the largest single job-creation investment in Ohio's history, backed by a $310 million JobsOhio grant and promising 4,000 jobs.
-The first product is the YFQ-44A Fury CCA.
+Anduril's Arsenal-1 facility in Columbus, Ohio will begin production months ahead of its announced July 2026 opening.
+The 5-million-square-foot plant near Rickenbacker Airport is Ohio's largest single job-creation investment, backed by a $310 million JobsOhio grant, promising 4,000 jobs.
+The first product is the YFQ-44A Fury autonomous aircraft.

 The first task order under Anduril's $20 billion enterprise contract makes Lattice the counter-drone command platform for the entire US military — and collapses 120 separate procurement vehicles into one.